ramonqu7/wireless-data-transmission/wiki/end-effector-computing.md

 ## Client-side (off-board computing) Networking

 -   We are currently using [#10] TP-Link Router.
 -   We set the static IP addresses for both the client side and the server side.

-> For example, you may set the client side to be static as 192.168.2.171.
-And the joule be 192.168.2.176.

-We will run the roscore on the client side.
+We will run the _**roscore**_ on the client side.

 <a id="orgc67814a"></a>